-All of our employees are currently located in the United States; however, we do utilize certain vendors outside of the United States for our manufacturing of drug substances and clinical supplies.
+All of our employees are currently located in the United States; however, we do utilize certain vendors outside 7A of the United States Annual Report on Form 10-K for our manufacturing of drug substances and clinical supplies.
 As such, our expenses are denominated in both U.S. dollars and foreign currencies.
 Therefore, our operations are and will continue to be subject to fluctuations in foreign currency exchange rates.
-To date, foreign currency transaction gains and losses have not been material to our consolidated financial statements, and we have not had a formal hedging program with respect to foreign currency.
-We believe a hypothetical 10% change in exchange rates during any of the periods presented would not have a material effect on our consolidated financial statements included in Part I, Item 1 of this Quarterly Report.
+To date, foreign currency transaction gains and losses have not been material to our consolidated financial statements, and we have not had a formal hedging program the year ended December 31, 2023, filed with respect to foreign currency.
+We believe a hypothetical 10% change in exchange rates during any of the periods presented would not have a material effect SEC on our consolidated financial statements included in Part I, Item 1 of this Quarterly Report.